 Nowadays the web is powered by APIs.
 With applications being used on desktop and mobile, APIs are essential in allowing the code in backend systems to be reused.
 The most popular APIs from companies such as Facebook, Google, and Twitter use the RESTful API pattern.

-Yes I am going to start here.
-It is the bane of most programmers existence.
+Yes, I am going to start here.
+It is the bane of most programmers’ existence.
 You don’t want to be writing documentation, you want to be coding the next feature.
 But have you ever tried using an API without documentation?
 It is a pain!
 Your documentation should clearly show what your API does and how you can use it.
-If it doesn’t, know one is going to want to use your API.
-A good example of good API documentation is Stripe, after all it is their business to get people to use their API.
+If it doesn’t, no one is going to want to use your API.
+A good example of good API documentation is Stripe, after all, it is their business to get people to use their API.
 What I like about their documentation, is it gives great code examples showing exactly how to get started with it in multiple languages.

 GET /employees – retrieve a list of employees